 Not only is this electrolysis harmful to your batteries, but the combination of hydrogen and oxygen gas is highly flammable.
 It’s possible that any sparks from the battery or charging system could lead to a small but dangerous explosion if your work or storage area is not adequately ventilated.

-This is actually the most easily mitigated danger, and you can prevent electrolysis problems by making sure your area is ventilated and routinely refilling your battery with distilled or deionized water.
+This is the most easily mitigated danger, and you can prevent electrolysis problems by routinely refilling your battery with distilled or deionized water.

 Equalizing Your RV Battery